THE VALUE OF PANORAMIC SENSING

 Reversing the Normal Rules

 People who meditate often say that 'it comes by itself' so 'don't try so hard'.
-And from a focused approach to life, this is true: we often need to learn to accept what's happening, to "let it be". goats in a tree from Morocco
+And from a focused perspective, this is true: when focusing we need to learn to accept what's happening, not be controlled by the drive for more, and to "let it be". goats in a tree from Morocco

 The Effects on Understanding Life